-- Open the wing bag, make sure that the A-frame is on top, remove fastenings and disengage the rear part of the bag. - 2.
-Take out the rear part of the leading edges, the battens and the tip struts of their bag. - 3.
-Unfold each tip of the sail.
-Remove all Velcros.
-Remove foam guards (rear of keel, ends of Aframe, hang block APR). - 4.
-Assemble the control bar on the connector secured to the left A-frame strut by means of the 6 mm CHC bolt, the two stainless steel washers, the two plastic washers, the wing nut and the safety ring (Figure 5-1). - 5.
+- 1. Open the wing bag with the A-frame on top, and disengage it from the back ends of the leading edges. - 2.
+Remove the side struts, the control bar, the battens and the tip struts from their covers. - 3.
+Detach all the Velcros.
+Remove the foam pads at the back of the keel and at the ends of the A-frame struts - 4.
+Assemble the control bar on the connector secured to the left A-frame strut by means of the 6 mm CHC bolt, the two stainless steel washers, the two plastic washers, the wing nut and the safety ring (Figure 5-1).
+Warning: the hole corresponding to this screw is of a smaller diameter than that corresponding to the push-pin. - 5.
 Assemble the right A-frame strut to the base of the control bar using the push-pin, no cable must pass inside.